marmelab/react-admin/UPGRADE.md

 ## Complete rewrite of the AutocompleteInput and AutocompleteArrayInput components

 We rewrote the `<AutocompleteInput>` and `<AutocompleteArrayInput>` components from scratch using [`downshift`](https://github.com/downshift-js/downshift), while the previous version was based on [react-autosuggest](http://react-autosuggest.js.org/).
-The new components are more robusts and more future-proof, and their API didn't change.
+The new components are more robust and more future-proof, and their API didn't change.

 There are two breaking changes in the new `<AutocompleteInput>` and `<AutocompleteArrayInput>` components: